golang/dep/docs/installation.md

 ```

 ## Install From Source
-The snippet below installs the latest release of dep from source and
+The snippet below installs the latest release of dep from source and sets the
-sets the version in the binary so that `dep version` works as expected.
+version in the binary so that `dep version` works as expected.

+Note that this approach is not recommended for general use.
+We don't try to
+break tip, but we also don't guarantee its stability.
+At the same time, we love
+our users who are willing to be experimental and provide us with fast feedback!

 ```sh
 go get -d -u github.com/golang/dep